Tzurnamal Turner Landscape Architecture, Apolonia National Park (Photography: Lev Zimbler)

 Studio Urbanof, Yuvalim Campus, Nes Ziona (Photography: Studio Urbanof)

-With the current climate crisis, growing population density and the rising threat to our natural resources, the profession of landscape architecture is becoming ever more important in Israel and beyond.
+With the current climate crisis, growing population density and the rising threat to our natural resources, the profession of landscape architecture is becoming ever more important in Israel and the world.